nicolasgrosfort/head-md-oracle-of-suits/code/2025-11-05/anachrony/README.md

 > _Backlog items sorted by priority_

-- Write the facts about cards for MMK and Intro sequences
+- Write the text for all hidden cards
-- Define how to show gestures to the user (hidden things in interface)
-- Implement the Planet animation for intro
 - Prepare presentation (9:30)

 ### Nice to have